 with the object of —

-(c) defining standards of conduct in the supply and marketing of electricity to customers and providing for compensation payments to be made to customers when standards of conduct are not met; and
+(c) defining standards of conduct in the supply and marketing of electricity to small use customers and providing for compensation payments to be made to small use customers when standards of conduct are not met; and

-(d) protecting customers from undesirable marketing conduct.
+(d) protecting small use customers from undesirable marketing conduct.

 (3) The code of conduct may contain such ancillary and incidental provisions as are necessary or expedient for the purposes of subsection (2).